About this course

 Students will choose between one of five major Specialisations: Agribusiness, Animal Science, Crop Production, Food Sustainability or Agricultural Extension & Innovation.
 While these specialisations are designed to equip students with advanced skills in a particular area of the agricultural sciences, the program is designed to also deliver students with knowledge of the sector as a whole.

 On completion of the Master of Agricultural Sciences students will have gained a broad understanding of many of the issues underpinning the advances in food and fibre production within the Australian and International Agriculture sectors.
-Students will also have completed at least a 25 point research project or internship subject and broadened your base knowledge through elective subjects.
+Students will also have completed at least a 25 point research project or internship subject and broadened their base knowledge through elective subjects.
 These subjects include those focused on animal and plant production; management of disease and pest incursions; on advanced breeding; the economic aspects of agriculture; and spatial information capabilities.